 - 1 – 14 oz can petite diced tomatoes with juices

-- 3/4 cup shredded sharp cheddar or mexican blend cheese (regular or dairy free)
+- Optional: 3/4 cup shredded sharp cheddar or monterey jack cheese (regular or dairy free)

 Optional Toppings and Serving suggestions: Avocado, Sour Cream, Cilantro, Salsa, Tortilla Chips

-- Add the 1 lb ground turkey to the pan, break up the meat and cook until no pink remains.
+- In a large, high sided skillet or saucepan, brown 1 lb ground turkey.
+Break up the meat and cook until no pink remains.

-- Add to the ground turkey, 1 small diced yellow onion and 2 cloves of minced garlic and sauté for one minute.
+- Add to the ground turkey, 1 small diced yellow onion and 2 cloves of minced garlic (or 1/2 teaspoon garlic powder) and sauté for one minute.

-- Top with 3/4 cup shredded cheese (more if desired) and place skillet underneath the broiler* 1-2 minutes or until cheese is melted.
+- Optional: With the heat off: top with 3/4 cup shredded cheddar or Monterey jack cheese or vegan cheddar cheese (more if desired) and place lid back on the skillet until cheese is melted.
 Serve and top with desired toppings.

 Enchilada sauce and Taco Seasoning: Depending on the brand of enchilada sauce and taco seasoning, your mixture may be more or less runny and more or less salty.
-As the recipe stands with my personal recommendations listed, I end up adding one half teaspoon of kosher salt.
+It’s important to taste for salt at the end to make sure your preferences are met.

 Check out what’s new on the blog